jadijadi/lpic1book/1021_design_hard_disk_layout.md

 LVM helps you create one partition from different disks and add or remove space to them.
 The main concepts are:

 - Physical Volume (pv): a whole drive or a partition.
-It is better to define paritions and **not use whole disks - unpartitioned**.
+It is better to define partitions and **not use whole disks - unpartitioned**.
-- Volume Garoups (vg): this is the collection of one or more **pv**s.
+- Volume Groups (vg): this is the collection of one or more **pv**s.
 OS will see the vg as one big disk.
 PVs in one vg, can have different sizes or even be on different physical disks.
-- Logical Volumes (lv): OS will see lvs as paritions.
+- Logical Volumes (lv): OS will see lvs as partitions.
 You can format an lv wit your OS and use it.

 ## Design Hard disk layout
 Disk layout and allocation partitions to directories depends on you usage.
 First we will discuss *swap* and *boot* and then will see three different cases.

 #### swap
-swap in linux works like an extended memory.
-Kernel will *page* memory to this paritoin / file.
-It is enoungh to format one partion with **swap file system** and define it in /etc/fstab (you will see this later in 104 modules).
+swap in Linux works like an extended memory.
+Kernel will *page* memory to this partition / file.
+It is enough to format one partition with **swap file system** and define it in /etc/fstab (you will see this later in 104 modules).

 > Note: swap size is 1 or 2 times the system memory but not more than 8GBs.
 So if you have 2GB of RAM, swap will be 4GB but if you have 6GB of RAM, it is recommended to have a 8GB swap partition.

+#### /boot
-Older linuxes were not able to handle HUGE disks (say Terrabytes) so there were /boot.
+Older Linuxes were not able to handle HUGE disks during the boot (say Terrabytes) so there were a separated /boot.
+It is also useful to recover broken systems or even you can make /boot read only.
+Most of the time, having 100MB for /boot is enough.
+This can be a different disk or a separated partition.
-Swap

-on setup
-/
-/boot
-swap
+This partition should be accessible by BIOS during the boot (no network drive).

+### case one: Desktop computer
+On a desktop computer, it is good to have one swap, one /boot and allocate all other space to / (root).

-network workstation
+### network workstation
-/
-/boot
-/home (might be NFS, SMB, SSH) swap

-server
-/
-/home/
-/var
-/usr (sometimes read only from a network so all machine will be updated in one move)
+As any other system /boot should be local (a physical disk connected to the machine) and most of the time, the / (root file system) is also local.
+But in a network station, /home can be mounted from a network drive (NFS, SMB, SSH, ..).
+This lets users to sit at any station, login and have their own home mounted from a network drive.
+Swap can be mounted from network or local.

+### Server
+On servers /boot is still local and based on usage, /home can be local or network.
+In many cases we separate the /var because logs and many other files are there and being updated so it is good to separate it or even put it on a more advanced storage (like RAID disks to prevent data loss).
+Some people also separate the /usr and write-protect it (read only file systems) or even mount the /usr from network so they can change / update one file on the network storage and all the servers will use the new file (you remember? /usr contains important executables like apache web server).

+.

+.

+.

+.

+.

+.

+.

+.

+.

+.

+.